-Goal 1: Get more existing customers to sign up for ecommerce
+Goal 1: Drive more customers to adopt B2B eCommerce

-This is the most common starting point for manufacturers and distributors who launch ecommerce.
+This is the most common starting point for manufacturers launching B2B eCommerce.
 Unlike a B2C business, you’re not necessarily trying to attract new users.
-Rather, you have an established customer base, and you’re trying to move them off of phone/fax/email onto ecommerce.
+Rather, you have an established customer base, and you’re trying to move them to B2B eCommerce, away from phone, fax and email ordering.

 Metric: User registration relative to overall customer base